Clarissa Pinkola Estés: Life and career

-Estés was born in Gary, Indiana, to Emilio Maria Reyés and Cepción Ixtiz, who were from Mexico.
+Dr. Estés was born in Gary, Indiana, to Emilio Maria Reyés and Cepción Ixtiz, who were from Mexico.
 She was later adopted by Hungarian immigrants.
-She is a certified senior Jungian analyst.
-She earned her doctorate from the Union Institute & University [1981] in ethno-clinical psychology on the study of social and psychological patterns in cultural and tribal groups.
-She is the author of many books on the journey of the soul.
-Beginning in 1992 and onward, her work has been published in 37 languages.
-Her book Women Who Run With the Wolves: Myths and Stories of The Wild Woman Archetype was on the New York Times best seller list for 145 weeks, as well as other best seller lists, including USA Today, Publishers Weekly, and Library Journal.
+Dr. Estés earned her doctorate in ethno-clinical psychology from Union Institute & University in 1981, with a focus on social and psychological patterns in cultural and indigenous groups.
+She completed a post-doctoral diploma as a certified Jungian analyst in 1984 through the Inter-Regional Society of Jungian Psychoanalysts, under the charter of Zurich, Switzerland.
+As of 2020, she has maintained a clinical practice for 50 years, working with war veterans, survivors of massacres, and disaster-affected communities.
+Her work has been published in 37 languages worldwide.
+Women Who Run with the Wolves appeared on multiple bestseller lists beyond the New York Times, including USA Today, Publishers Weekly, and Library Journal, with combined bestseller status spanning over three years.

-Estés began her work in the 1960s at the Edward Hines Jr. Veterans Administration Hospital in Hines, Illinois.
+Dr. Estés began her work in the 1960s at the Edward Hines Jr. Veterans Administration Hospital in Hines, Illinois.
 There she worked with World War I, World War II, Korean and Vietnam War soldiers who were living with quadraplegia, incapacitated by loss of arms and legs.
 She has worked at other facilities caring for severely injured children as well as shell-shocked war veterans and their families.
 Her teaching of writing, storytelling and traditional medicine practices continued in prisons, beginning in the early 1970s at the Men's Penitentiary in Colorado; the Federal Women's Prison at Dublin, California; the Montview Facility for Youth in Colorado; and other institutions.

+Dr. Estés developed the International Post-Trauma Recovery Protocol while serving earthquake survivors in Armenia, a methodology now used to train citizen responders for on-site psychological support within hours of disasters.
+Following the 1999 Columbine High School massacre, she provided trauma recovery services to students and the local community from 1999 to 2003.
+She continues to work with families of 9/11 victims on both the East and West coasts of the United States.

-Estés served as a board member of the Maya Angelou Minority Health Foundation (now called Maya Angelou Center for Health Equity) at Wake Forest School of Medicine.
-Estés served as appointee by Colorado governors Romer and Owens to the Colorado State Grievance Board of the Department of Regulatory Agencies (D.O.R.A.) from 1993 to 2006.
+Dr. Estés served as a board member of the Maya Angelou Minority Health Foundation (now called Maya Angelou Center for Health Equity) at Wake Forest School of Medicine.
+Dr. Estés served as appointee by Colorado governors Romer and Owens to the Colorado State Grievance Board of the Department of Regulatory Agencies (D.O.R.A.) from 1993 to 2006.
 She was elected as chair and for thirteen years worked with the state of Colorado Attorney General's lawyers, as well as a board of legal experts and helping professionals, to focus on public safety regarding mental health practitioners.
 She has been an advisory board member for the National Writers Union, New York; and an advisory board member of the National Coalition Against Censorship, New York.
 She is an advisor to El Museo de las Americas, Denver, Colorado, and a contributing editor and storyteller-in-residence for The Bloomsbury Review.